craftvscruft/menderbot/doc/ADD_A_LANGUAGE.md

 Start in `menderbot/code.py`.
 This pattern is rapidly changing, more coming here when it settles down.

 Please [reach out](https://github.com/craftvscruft/menderbot/issues/5) if you are interested in adding a target language.

+## Test the plumbing

+Add an example to `scripts/smoke.sh` and run it.